khvu443/Ciklo_beta_v2/README.md

   - Soft delete driver (disable account of driver)
   - Can update information account
 - Driver:
-  - Can accept book from customer by click the notification in nav bar from driver page or in homepage
+  - Can accept book from customer by click the notification in nav bar from driver page or in homepage `After accept the status driver from free to busy, so I make a auto change for it and the time change to free depend on the time show in form.
+You should not change to anothe page if the status is not change yet`
   - Change the status of cyclo from `not maintain` to `maintain` by press the icon in navbar from driver page
   - Can update information account
 - Customer can book the cyclo, and update the information account

 ## important !!!
-- When customer book the trip, you should enter it twice in the form on the map so that the beginning and destination can appear in form (This is a bug that I haven't found out the way to fix it yet).
 - Map is to small when it appear first so you have to change the size of browser and map is big.
+- For using docker postgresql, use command `$ docker exec -it <container name datasbe/id> bash' then `$ psql -U lenovo -d ciklo` and now you can use any command from psql.